Myself in the Riser Argo float lab at University of Washington (credit: Dennis Wise)

 I am a physical oceanographer studying the sea ice and ocean around Antarctica.

-The focus of my research is using observations of the ice-covered Southern Ocean to develop a better understanding of sea ice processes and offshore polynyas around Antarctica, as well as their role in global climate.
+The focus of my research is using ocean measurements within the ice-covered Southern Ocean to develop a better understanding of processes involving sea ice and snow around Antarctica, as well as their role in global climate.

 Recent news